Brexit 50p to Finally be Released (Or Is It?)

 Reports from the council can be found on their webpage – a useful technique for finding out about future coins prior to their release.

-Reports prior to writing this blog indicate that production of the fifty pence coins has not yet begun, however, The Royal Mint is well equipped to produce the initial three million coins by the October 31st deadline should they need to.
-It’s quite likely they’re waiting until 18th October to commence production, rather than having millions of coins issued with the incorrect date.
+Reports prior to writing this blog indicate that production of the Brexit fifty pence coin is yet to begin, The Royal Mint is well equipped to produce the initial three million Brexit coins by the October 31st deadline should they need to.
+It’s quite likely they’re waiting until 18th October to commence production, rather than having millions of Brexit coins issued with the incorrect date.

 Chards Mark the Occasion

 We created a Brexit medallion as people were unsure of which way to vote.
 Why not flip a coin (or medallion) to decide?
 There are two medallions on offer.
 One is made from copper with a rose gold finish, the other is made from brass with a shiny appearance.
 Both medallions feature the Union flag on one side with the word 'OUT' and the European flag on the other side with word 'IN'.